-The bacterial consumption of DOC and grazing by microzooplankton and protozoans dominated the flows of carbon in the North Atlantic inverse solution (Figure 6a and Table 2).
-Bacterial consumption of DOC was the largest flow (34.0 mmol C $m^{-2} d^{-1}$) equal to 54% of the net primary production (Figure 6a and Table 2).
+The bacterial carbon demand and grazing by microzooplankton and protozoans dominated the flows of carbon in the North Atlantic inverse solution (Figure 1a and Table 2).
+Bacterial carbon demand was the largest flow (46.7 mmol C m-2 d-1) equal to 74% of the net primary production.
 The microzooplankton and protozoans together dominated grazing.
-Microzooplankton grazing of small and large phytoplankton carbon removed 43% of the NPP (Table 2) while protozoans grazed 21% of the NPP as small phytoplankton (Table 2).
+Microzooplankton grazing of small and large phytoplankton carbon removed 44% of the NPP while protozoans grazed 21% of the NPP as small phytoplankton.
 Mesozooplankton grazing of large phytoplankton was equal to just 6% of the NPP.
-The export or e-ratio for NABE was derived by summing the sinking detritus and the mesozooplankton export (transfer of mesozooplankton to higher trophic levels not modeled or mortality) and normalizing to the primary production:

-e-ratio = 0.17 + 0.03 = 0.20 (Table 2).
+The export or e-ratio for NABE was derived by summing the sinking detritus and the mesozooplankton export (transfer of mesozooplankton to higher trophic levels not modeled or mortality) and normalizing to the primary production: 0.12 + 0.01 = 0.13 (Table 2).